Suraj1127/decison-tree-scratch/README.md

 ## Short Description
 Here, decision tree machine learning algorithm is implemented from scratch.
 ###Features
-1. We can do classification using this decision tree.
+1. We can do classification as well as regression using this decision tree.
 1. Both Gini impurity and cross-entropy impurity can be used.
 2. Compatible with both numerical as well as categorical data.
 3. Missing data are handled during training.
 4. Missing features in input are handled by taking it as mode of the training data distribution.
+5. We can do hyperparameter tuning by tweaking maximum number of items in a bin (max_bins).
 ## Requirements
 We recommend using Python 3 and the implementation here is also done in Python 3 environment.
 ## Dependencies